WebDevBrum/TechDegree-Project-4/README.md

+---
+permalink: /index.html
+---

 # TechDegree-Project-4
  Gameshow App

   Browser-based, word guessing game: "Dr Phraser."
 Using JavaScript and OOP (Object-Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.
  They have 5 lives to guess correctly

  EXCEEDS EXPECTATIONS (criteria met)